-The Safeguarding Officer/Designated Safeguarding Lead (or nominated Deputy) should record details of the suspected/alleged abuse and a log of all actions taken on CPOMS and should refer the matter to the appropriate external agency(ies) where they feel that the vulnerable person may be in need and/or may be at risk of suffering significant harm.
+The Safeguarding Team/Designated Safeguarding Lead (or nominated Deputy) should record details of the suspected/alleged abuse, neglect or exploitation and a log of all actions taken on CPOMS and should refer the matter to the appropriate external agency(ies) where they feel that the vulnerable person may be in need and/or may be at risk of suffering significant harm.

-The Safeguarding Officer/Designated Safeguarding Lead (or nominated Deputy) will confirm any telephone referral by submitting a DDCSP online written social care referral form within one working day.
+The Safeguarding Team/Designated Safeguarding Lead (or nominated Deputy) will confirm any telephone referral by submitting a DDCSP online written social care referral form within one working day.